 - \ synthetic polymer targeted delivery,

 - \ vitamin mediated targeted delivery,

-- \ vitamin mediated oral delivery.
+- \ vitamin mediated oral delivery,

 - \ bioerodible hydrogel technology,

 - \ erodible mucoadhesive oral film technology,

 - \ hydrogel particle aggregate technology,

 - \ Residerm(R) topical delivery and

 - \ carbohydrate targeting technology.

-In addition, we are marketing in the United States - Aphthasol(R), the first FDA approved product for the treatment of canker sores.
+In addition, we are marketing Aphthasol(R) in the United States, which is the first FDA approved product for the treatment of canker sores.
 We are developing new formulations and delivery forms of amlexanox, including mucoadhesive disc delivery.